shoebsmk/TaskTrackerFullstack/README.md

 Task details are conveniently presented in a scrollable list, providing users with a clear overview.
 Additionally, a dedicated screen is implemented to streamline the task-editing process, contributing to a user-friendly and efficient project workflow.

-Tech Stack
-•	Frontend:
-o	Flutter (Dart)
-•	Backend:
-o	Ktor (Kotlin)
-o	MongoDB

 Getting Started

 Prerequisites
-•	Make sure you have Flutter, Ktor, and MongoDB installed on your machine.
+Make sure you have Flutter, Ktor, and MongoDB installed on your machine.

 Running Locally
 1. Clone the repository:
 bashCopy code